subvertnormality/mosaic/README.md

   <a href="https://www.youtube.com/watch?v=J1ckUZvhFJ0&t=2623s">Clocks, swings and shuffle demo</a>
 </p>

+#### Memory (undo and redo)

+_Mosaic_'s memory retains all masks and trig lock actions, including those recorded using the record function.
+You can navigate this memory using Norns' encoder.

+To access _Mosaic_'s memory, open the channel editor and navigate to the Memory page on the Norns screen.
+On this page, each remembered action is represented as an icon, with the most recent action displayed on the right.

+- Notes are shown as icons, while dots indicate the length added to those notes.
+- Use E3 to scroll left and explore past actions or scroll right to move towards more recent actions.
+- Press K3 to jump directly to the latest action.
+- Press K2 to return to the beginning of the memory.

+To jump to the latest action and erase all subsequent memory, hold K3 and press K2.
+To jump to the first action and erase all memory recorded after it, hold K2 and press K3.

 #### Channel Length

 Channels in your sequencer can be customized to range from 1 to 64 steps in length, and each channel can be adjusted independently, including the global scale pattern.
 This feature allows for intricate layering and timing variations within your compositions.